Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Abstract

 \section{Abstract}

-We propose the first algorithm for non-rigid 2D-to-3D shape matching, where the input is a 2D query shape as well as a 3D target shape and the output is a continuous matching curve represented as a closed contour on the 3D shape.
+{We discuss an algorithm for non-rigid 2D-to-3D shape matching, where the input is a 2D query shape as well as a 3D target shape and the output is a continuous matching curve represented as a closed contour on the 3D shape.
 We cast the problem as finding the shortest circular path on the product 3-manifold of the two shapes.
-We prove that the optimal matching can be computed in polynomial time with a (worst-case) complexity of $\cO(mn^2\log(n))$, where $m$ and $n$ denote the number of vertices on the 2D and the 3D shape respectively.
-Quantitative evaluation confirms that the method provides excellent results for sketch-based deformable 3D shape retrieval.
+We prove that the optimal matching can be computed in polynomial time with a (worst-case) complexity of $\cO(mn^2\log(n))$ where $m$ and $n$ denote the number of vertices on the 2D and the 3D shape respectively.
+Computing a solution with a relative error of $\epsilon$ has the same complexity but ensures faster convergence in some cases.
+Quantitative evaluation confirms that the method provides excellent results for sketch-based deformable 3D shape retrieval.}